Indian Institute of Science Education and Research, Pune: Student life

 The majority of the student activities at IISER-P are conducted by various clubs.

 Mimamsa is an intercollegiate science challenge conducted by the students of IISER-P, with the aim to make the quiz conceptually challenging competition at the national level for science students.
 It is a two-stage affair.
-The first stage is a written exam with 60 subjective questions from all disciplines of science.
-The top four colleges selected through this round move into the finals.
+The first stage is a written exam with subjective questions from all disciplines of science.
+The top four colleges selected through this round move into the finals, which are held in the IISER Pune campus.

 There is also a very active SPIC MACAY sub-chapter, which organizes events jointly with National Chemical Laboratory, and the SPIC MACAY Pune Chapter.

 In the last week of October or first week of November, IISER Pune organises its college fest, Karavaan.
 The fest attracts students from colleges all across Pune, as well as national institutes all over India.